auth0/auth0-flutter/README.md

-# Auth0 SDK for Flutter (Early Access)
+# Auth0 SDK for Flutter (Beta)

-> ⚠️ This library is currently in Early Access.
+> ⚠️ This library is currently in Beta.
 We do not recommend using this library in production yet.
-As we move towards Beta, please be aware that releases may contain breaking changes.
+As we move towards First Availaibility, please be aware that releases may contain breaking changes.

 | Package                                                                 | Description                                   |
 |:------------------------------------------------------------------------|:----------------------------------------------|